Buying Goods or Services

 Baylor Marketplace

-- Required approvals automatically routed
+- Required approvals routed automatically

-The Marketplace may be accessed by selecting Purchase Requisitions in Ignite’s Procurement module.
+To access the Marketplace, select Purchase Requisitions in Ignite's Procurement module.

 Other Preferred Suppliers and Strategic Contracts